+- 1. Turn the Mode Selector to ON.

+- 2. Press the Manual Mode softkey.

+- Note: If the CONFIRM MANUAL MODE message displays, press the Confirm softkey to enter the Manual mode of operation.

-- 1. Turn the Mode Selector to PACER.
+- 3. Turn the Mode Selector to PACER.

-- 2. Turn the PACER RATE control to 150 ppm, then press the RECORDER button.
-On the stripchart, verify that pacing stimulus markers ( \( \subseteq \subseteq \) ) occur approximately every centimeter (10 small divisions or 2 large divisions).
+- 4. Turn the PACER RATE control to 150 ppm, then press the RECORDER button.

+On the stripchart, verify that pacing stimulus markers ( $\neg$ ) occur approximately every centimeter (10 small divisions or 2 large divisions).

-- 3. Press and hold the 4:1 button.
+5. Press and hold the 4:1 button.